 DIAMM does not have a studio, but normally works on site with the documents and their owners.
 In exceptional cases costs can be minimized by bringing the document(s) to Oxford for imaging work.
 We reserve the right to refuse to handle documents in order to obtain a particular image, in a way that we consider may shorten the life of the document, or damage it in any way.

-The usual shot-rate for this camera is approx 80 shots per day, or up to 12 shots per hour.
-This is based on normal working hours and reasonable handling and access to the document.
-If a document requires more complex handling between shots the shot-rate will be lower.
+The shot-rates for the IQ1 80 are dependent on document handling; because of the way the software works, capture time is relatively short, but we have to allow at least a day following the capture time for post-processing to produce the final images.
+We would expect to be able to obtain as many as 600 images in a full day of shooting, or approx 100 images per hour based on easy document handling.
+If a document requires more complex handling between shots the shot-rate may be considerably lower.
 Please ensure that you have evaluated the document appropriately before attempting to calculate a shot-rate yourself.
 The photographer is available to make an initial visit to evaluate a document, or set of documents, for photographic work at a reduced daily consultancy rate.

 Imaging is undertaken on a daily rate basis (plus travel and subsistence).

 A note on costs: we have compared our consultancy rates with charges made by the British Library and the Bodleian Library for images of the same quality, taken using the same equipment.
 Based on a two-day, full-time shoot in a library in Switzerland (i.e. including travel from the UK and subsistence expenses), resulting in 200 images in total, projects can usually obtain their images for approx. a tenth of the price of buying the same number of images from either of these institutions.
 This estimate is based on the use of the PowerPhase FX.
 Work done using the IQ1 80 works out at less than one fiftieth of the cost of buying images from these suppliers.